-It is to be examined how the design of the baffle and the arrangement of the drivers on self, affect the reproduction quality of loudspeakers.
-In particular, the attention is paid to the directional behavior, that is the radiation at angles, of the tweeter.
-In addition to the frequency response on the axis (0 °), a balanced and uniform straightening behavior has a considerable, and in the author's perception sometimes (too) neglected, influence on the playback quality, also and especially in terms of spatial representation of the sound, of speakers.
+It is to be examined how the design of the baffle and the arrangement of the drivers, affect the reproduction quality of loudspeakers.
+In particular, the attention is paid to the directional behavior, of the tweeter.
+In addition to the frequency response on axis (0 °), a balanced and uniform directional behavior has a considerable, and in the author's perception sometimes (too) neglected, influence on the playback quality, also and especially in terms of spatial representation of the sound, of speakers.

-Imbalances between axis, and angular frequency responses very often result from an inappropriate baffle design and installation situation of the driver.
-The tweeter "sees" the housing edges in the intended working area, where secondary sound sources are created.
+Imbalances between on-axis, and off-axis frequency responses very often result from an inappropriate baffle design including missplacement of the drivers.
+The tweeter "sees" the baffle edges in the intended frequency range, where secondary sound sources are created.

-Those who value a loudspeaker not only sound good, but also builds a good stage as possible, in addition to reading impressive sound descriptions, should also take a trained look at the baffle of the speaker.
+Those who value a loudspeaker not only by its tone, but also by a good stage presentation, should take a trained look at the baffle of the speaker in addition to reading impressive sound descriptions.
 To train this view is the concern of this article ...

-In the following, the straightening behavior of 25mm tweeters in different installation situations is examined.
+In the following, the directional behavior of 25mm tweeters in different installation situations is examined.
 The influence of midrange speakers is usually less problematic and should not be considered here.

 The first four examples are based on (reliable) simulations, assuming an on-axis linearized and 2kHz-separated tweeter.
 The simulations and measurements show the angles 0,30 & 60 ° horizontal.

-First of all, two installation situations without, or with only minimal housing influence:
+First of all, two installation situations without, or with only minimal baffle influence:

 The infinite baffle

-Uniform, impeccable straightening, starting from the frequency given by the tweeter surface of the tweeter.
+Uniform, flawless directional behavior, starting from the frequency given by the tweeter surface of the tweeter.
 No edge diffraction and / or secondary sound sources.

 Tweeter with very small front panel, without baffle

-Uniform, impeccable straightening without problems due to edge diffraction.
+Uniform, impeccable directional behavior without problems due to edge diffraction.

 The non-existent baffle further stabilizes the directional response to the mid-bass driver, even below the frequency specified by the memranface of the tweeter.
 Ideal conditions for a seamless connection to the directional behavior of the mid-woofer.

-This concept is used in the construction proposal Center-HQ.
+This concept is used in the Kit Center-HQ.

 ... in the author's point of view

-Baffle rectangular, narrow, tweeter in the middle, no sound conduction, no chamfers
+Baffle rectangular, narrow, tweeter in the middle, no waveguide, no chamfers

 Tonality: Imbalance under different listening positions.